cponfick/komp-geom/README.md

 ## Demo Application

-A demo application is provided at [komp-geom-visualization](https://github.com/cponfick/komp-geom-visualizer).
+A demo application is available at [komp-geom-visualization](https://github.com/cponfick/komp-geom-visualizer).
 It allows you to visualize the algorithms and data structures implemented in this library.
-The aim is to provide most, if not all, algorithms and data structures with a visual representation.
+The goal is to provide visual representations for most, if not all, algorithms and data structures.

 ## Installation

-To add the library to your multiplatform project include following dependency:
+To add the library to your multiplatform project, include the following dependency:

 **Gradle:**